Wills & Estate Planning Lawyers in Dubai

 Do I need a will if I live in Dubai?

-It is ultimately in your best interests to establish a will.
-Without a registered will, the distribution of assets in Dubai usually follows UAE inheritance laws, which may not reflect your personal wishes.
-Having a properly drafted and registered will allows you to determine how your estate is distributed and helps protect your beneficiaries.
+Without a registered will, your assets in the UAE will likely be distributed according to UAE inheritance laws, which may not match your personal wishes.
+A properly drafted and registered will lets you decide how your estate is distributed and helps protect your beneficiaries.

 What happens if someone passes away in the UAE without a will?

-If a person passes away without a will, UAE inheritance laws may apply by default, including Sharia principles in certain cases.
-This can result in court involvement and outcomes that differ from the deceased’s intentions.
-LYLAW has extensive experience in advising families on navigating inheritance procedures in such situations.
+UAE inheritance laws apply by default, which may include Sharia principles in certain cases.
+This can lead to court involvement and outcomes that differ from what the deceased intended.
+LYLAW advises families on how to handle inheritance procedures in these situations.

 Can both non-Muslims and Muslims make wills in Dubai?